 Podcasting gives you the opportunity to make your voice heard, to share your story, to talk about your passions, and to build a community of like-minded people.
 You’ll leave the class with a road-map that will lead you forward, no matter where you are in the process.
 No experience is necessary — even if you’ve never heard a podcast before, this class will teach you what you need to know to get started.

-This is a two-hour live class, presented by story expert and award-winning podcaster Alastair Stephens.
-You’ll be able to chat and ask questions live, and then, after the fact, you’ll also receive a link to a downloadable packet in which you’ll find video and audio recordings of the lecture, along with notes and a transcript of the key points.
+This is a two-hour class, presented by story expert and award-winning podcaster Alastair Stephens.
+In the downloadable packet, you’ll find video and audio recordings of the lecture, including Q&As from the live audience, along with notes and a transcript of the key points.
 Those files are DRM free, and you’ll be able to keep them, watch or listen to them as often as you like, and copy them to any computer or device that you own.